 The Advantages of a Folding Bike

 One of the huge advantages of a folding bike is that you can keep it with you.
 Even if you live in a small apartment or work in a small cubicle you can find a place for a folded bike.
 Tuck it in the corner or place it under your desk.

 I couldn’t be farther off.
-Brompton, Dahon, Montague are all bike manufacturers who produced high quality, top of the line bikes.
+Brompton, Dahon, and Montague are all bike manufacturers that produced high-quality, top-of-the-line bikes.
 Their folding bikes are no different (Dahon only makes folding bikes).
-Depending on the folding bike they are made of aluminum, chromaly steel, and titanium.
+Depending on the folding bike they are made of aluminum, Chromoly steel, and titanium.

 Easy to Fold

 Folding bikes are designed to be folded.
 While each company takes a different approach to their folding design they’re all easy to learn and quick to do.

 The compact shape of a folding bike makes them easy to store when not in use.
-We wrote an entire article giving tips on how to store a fully sized bike while at work, because many commuters were struggling to find a place to securely store their bike.
+We wrote an entire article giving tips on how to store a full sized bike while at work because many commuters were struggling to find a place to securely store their bike.

 Easy to Transport

 Many people are open to riding a bike as a commuter, but the distance they would need to pedal was too far or would take too long.
 One of the positive aspects of folding bikes is that you can ride them to a nearby bus, train, or metro and fold it up to bring it on board.

 Not only can you carry them by hand, but folding bikes are easy to transport in a car trunk or in an overhead bin of a plane.

 The Cons of a Foldable Bike

 The first time I lifted a folding bike I was surprised by their weight.
 I assumed that because they folded into a tidy-carry size that they would be incredibly light too.
 I was mistaken as they are not as light as a feather.

 The price of folding bikes are often more expensive than their non-folding bike counterpart.
 You’re paying extra to own a bike that can fold like an origami piece.

 These smaller wheels don’t handle bumps as well as larger wheels and can give a bumpier ride.
 If you’re looking for a ride as smooth as butter than I would steer clear from folding bikes.
 It won’t be as smooth as your fat tire cruiser or your full suspension mountain bike.

-The Folding Bikes We Recommend
+The Folding Bikes I Recommend

 Are folding bikes slower than regular bikes?
 Folding bikes are not inherently slower than other bikes.
 With this said they often feel slower, because of rider’s position, smaller wheel size, and possibly gearing.
 Folding bikes place the rider in an upright position which is not ideal for speed, because of wind resistance.
 Most of folding bikes have smaller tires that cause more tire resistance.
 Lastly the gearing on many folding bikes consists of a wide range to make hills easier, but not ideal for pedaling at top speeds.